Andrew and Lilly Tsubaki Awards

 3)Tsubaki International Japan Studies Award (for a Japanese language program).

-This award provides financial support of up to $500 for living and/or travel expenses for one undergraduate or graduate student participating in a Japanese language study aboard program.
+This award provides financial support for living and/or travel expenses for one undergraduate or graduate student participating in a Japanese language study aboard program.
 The Japanese language study aboard program may take place over a full academic year or a semester including the summer program.